whackengine/whack/Notebook/mxmlc/type-safety.md

 # Type safety

 Create a poll somewhere: is it worthy type checking given arguments in every activation?
+Is it worthy type checking the value in each return statement or function's expression body, as well?